wgxcodersdc/organization/leadership-resources/becoming_a_leader.md

 - Read through our [Leadership Roles and Responsibilities]() to get an idea of what you're thinking of signing up for.

 ##### Probably:
-- Contact our Director of [Education]() or [Networking]() and say hi
+- Contact our Director of [Education](kdmcclin@gmail.com) or [Networking]() and say hi
 - Tweet at us @WomenWhoCodeDC
-- Ask in on Slack (womenwhocodedc.slack.com) for access to the Leadership Channels that you're interested in.
+- Ask in our Slack (womenwhocodedc.slack.com) for access to the Leadership Channels that you're interested in.
+If you're not in our Slack, [sign up](bit.ly/wwcdcslack)